Kount/kount.github.io/_docs/ris-error-codes.md

     <td class="tg-0lax">No header found with merchantId = [XXXXX], session_id = [htot2kk5khpamo45f777q455], trans=[122347] This error occurs when a RIS request goes to the database and there is no data available in the reply.
 The Update post had an invalid transaction ID#.
 Check all required fields for update post and confirm they are being passed correctly.</td>
   </tr>
 </table>

+-  **Missing**: When this designation appears, the customer has failed to complete a required field.
+-  **Bad**: When this designation appears, some data was sent but failed to meet specifications.
+This could also be explained as malformed data or bad code that did not meet specifications, such as `AVS = W` instead of `AVS = M`.